SchemaSpyGraphical Database Schema Metadata Browser |

 are, however, greatly appreciated.

-If you like SchemaSpy then please vote for it on freshmeat, digg it, and tag it on del.icio.us.
+If you like SchemaSpy then please vote for it on freshmeat (click rate this project), digg it and bookmark it on delicious.

 You run SchemaSpy from the command line: